fabianwilflingsederxxxl/techstack-tutorial/04-webpack-react-hmr/Readme.md

 export const APP_CONTAINER_SELECTOR = `.${APP_CONTAINER_CLASS}`;
 ```

-**Note:** If you have an error you replaced the contents of config.js, you should append them.
+**Note:** If you have an error, you likely replaced the contents of config.js, you should append them.

 **Create** an `src/client/index.js` file containing: